The Scrotum – Anatomy, Nerve and Blood Supply

 • Lymphatic drainage – The arrangement of the lymphatic drainage of the scrotum is related to the development of this sac.
 The wall of the scrotum drains into the superficial inguinal lymph nodes.
 On the other hand, the contents of the scrotum drain to the lumbar lymph nodes.
 It is important to recall that the testes migrate from the abdominal wall through the inguinal canal and into the scrotum.
 During this path, the testis will drag its blood supply and lymph vessels into the scrotal sac.

-You Might Also Like Thyroid Hormone - Anatomy, Types, Structure, Functions
+You Might Also Like Blood Supply of Clavicle - Amatomy and Functions

 Nerves